dylanops/docker-odoo/README.md

 # Odoo 16

-The repository support run odoo 16 in docker on AMD/ARM architecture
+The repository support run odoo 16 in docker on Linux/Mac OSX M1 M2 architecture

 ## How to run?